Maheeb/Shop/readme.md

 ## About this repository

-This is online shop made with Laravel for selling goods.
+This is online shop made with Laravel for selling goods... :)